browserengineering/book/book/graphics.md

 Alternate values of the
 [word-break][word-break-css] CSS property allow for other choices.
-For example `break-all` allows line breaks even within words in Latin-alphabet languages, and `auto-phrase` uses detection libraries to only break at "phrase" boundaries in languages such as Chinese or Japanese.
+For example `break-all` allows line breaks even within words in Latin-alphabet languages, and `auto-phrase` uses detection libraries to only break at phrase boundaries in languages such as Chinese or Japanese.

 Other browser features like text selection also try to align to word or phrase